 Anthropology, Associate in Arts for Transfer

-The Associate in Arts in Anthropology for Transfer degree (AA-T in Anthropology) program addresses issues in the areas of human nature, social traditions and institutions, and our human heritage.
+The Associate in Arts in Anthropology for Transfer degree (AA-T in Anthropology) program explores human nature, social traditions and institutions, and our human heritage.
 The courses offered introduce students to the fields of archaeology, biological anthropology, and cultural anthropology.
 These courses may be taken to satisfy General Education requirements or to meet the requirements for an Associate in Arts in Anthropology for Transfer (AA-T in Anthropology) degree program which prepares students to transfer into the CSU system to pursue a baccalaureate degree in Anthropology or related major.
 Students must complete the Associate Degree for Transfer requirements to earn the AA-T degree.

 Learning Outcomes